 If you missed enabling i18n during yarn create quasar

-(or npm init quasar
+(or npm init quasar@latest

 or the pnpm or Bun equivalent) wizard, here is how you can set it up manually.